Overview of Travel Health and Safety

 Heat and Sun

-Travelers who are visiting a country where temperatures or humidity exceed normal exposure should take extra precautions to guard against skin damage or heat-related illnesses.
+Travelers who are visiting a country where temperatures or humidity exceed normal exposure should take extra precautions to guard against skin damage from ultraviolet (UV) radiation or heat-related illnesses.

 - Wear sunscreen every day to prevent skin damage.
-Use a sunscreen with a sun protection factor (SPF) of 15 or more and make sure it protects against both ultraviolet (UV) A and UVB rays.
+Use a sunscreen with a sun protection factor (SPF) of 30 or more and choose a broad-spectrum that protects against both UVA1, UVA2, and UVB rays.
 Reapply if swimming or perspiring.
 Remember to apply sunscreen to ears and neck and to use lip protection as well.
 If choosing sunscreen for a child, select one without PABA, which can cause rashes or other problems.

 - Where sunlight is very strong, wear sunglasses that have side shields and block 99% to 100% of both UVA and UVB radiation and block 75% to 90% of visible light.
 UV radiation from the sun increases the risk of cataracts.